Photo Set 3 http://la.indymedia.org/news/2013/06/260189.php

 It is not pretty.

-The name of the study is "Long term toxicity of a Roundup herbicide and a Roundup-tolerant genetically modified maize"
+The name of the study is "Long term toxicity of a Roundup herbicide and a Roundup-tolerant genetically modified maize" The participants were:

 Gilles-Eric Séralinia, Emilie Claira, Robin Mesnagea, Steeve Gressa, Nicolas Defargea, Manuela Malatestab, Didier Hennequinc, Joël Spiroux de Vendômois